China lashes out at UK over trade talks in Taiwan

 Greg Hands is the latest foreign official to defy Beijing’s warnings over contacts with the self-governing island republic.

-China has lashed out at the UK for sending trade minister Greg Hands for talks in Taiwan, insisting “official contacts” with the self-governing island republic must cease.
+China has lashed out at the UK for sending trade minister Greg Hands to talks in Taiwan, insisting that “official contacts” with the self-governing island republic must cease.

 He is due to meet President Tsai Ing-wen and co-host the UK-Taiwan 25th annual Trade Talks in Taipei during the trip.

-But China – which claims Taiwan as its own territory as has threatened to annex the island by force – has urged Britain to back off from diplomatic relations.
+But China – which claims Taiwan as its own territory and has threatened to annex the island by force – has urged Britain to back off.

+Beijing has sought to isolate Taiwan diplomatically, imposing visa bans and other forms of retaliation against foreign officials and governments that have reached out in the past.

 Foreign ministry spokesman Zhao Lijian said at a daily briefing that the UK should uphold the so-called “one-China principle” and stop “any forms of official contacts with Taiwan”.